Svxy/blog/_posts/2022-06-08-Employment-Update.md

 <br>

-So given the fact i'm 16 going on 17, need to improve on my physical strength, and have no income, I am now an employee at my parents automotive repair shop <a href='https://jmautomotive.net' target='_blank'>JM Automotive</a> in Wiscasset, Maine.
+So given the fact i'm 16 going on 17, need to improve on my physical strength, and have no income, I am now an employee at my parents automotive repair shop in Wiscasset, Maine.

 We're a family owned business that does everything from simple diag's and/or alignments to full on engine replacements.
 My father is a 20+ year master diesel/gas motor technician, meaning your car will always be in good hands.